Olga Tokarczuk, Peter Handke win Literature Nobels

 The Academy has in the past year been revamped with new members and statutes.
 Literature professor Mats Malm took over as the new permanent secretary in June.
 "The changes have been very productive and we are hopeful for the future," Malm told AFP in an interview just days before the prize announcement.

 He acknowledged the affair had tainted the institution and said improvements were still needed.
 "A lot of hard work remains, of that we are certain."
-In 2017, the last year the prize was awarded, it went to British author of Japanese origin Kazuo Ishiguro, best known for his novel "The Remains of the Day".
 (AFP) SCY

 SCY